aarnphm/aarnphm.github.io/content/dump/university/philo-1aa3/tut/Assignments Notes.md

 E. definition of piety and S's objection for it. --> discussion in Apology about relation between philosophy and good life

-Phaedo's philosophy for the soul
+[[dump/university/philo-1aa3/Plato#Phaedo|Phaedo]]'s philosophy for the soul

 ### Q2.

--> Intro: Th. : Whether agree or disagree with Socrates -> Why Socrates believe justice cannot be fought for in public life -> Why S. is right/wrong
+- Intro: Th. : Whether agree or disagree with Socrates
+	* Why Socrates believe justice cannot be fought for in public life
+	* Why S. is right/wrong
--> Conclusion
+- Conclusion

 ### Symposium pp. 105-106